Julia is odd. But, Julia is brilliant and confident.

 When she started to reply, she realized that the breath required to support speech had begun, but she had no idea what words would escape.
 However, as usual, she let whatever might come out, come out.
 “Your brother is…” Descriptors didn’t form.
 The beginning had been far less elegant than she had hoped.

 Julia cocked her head as if she hadn’t heard him correctly.

 “A dickhead?
 A selfish asshole?”
 He paused.
 “Close?”

 Something finally escaped.
 “Keep going,” she said.
 “You’re on the right path.”

 Peter laughed fully.
 “I could, but he’s still the boss for now.”

 That caught her attention.
 “For now?”

-Once again, she had to extricate herself from his eyes to focus on speaking.
-“Good idea.
+Once again, she had to extricate herself from the vision to focus on speaking.
+“Smart.
 I’ll see you upstairs, then.”